 - After the inquiry form is received, the faculty member will be given access to the QOC site in D2L containing information about the certification process and the Quality Matters Standards.

 - The instructor may choose to complete a Quality Matters Self Review before submitting the course for the internal review.

 - The instructor must complete the Course Review Application form and the EIU Quality Online Course Review Worksheet on the Quality Matters website to submit the course for the internal review.

 - Courses may be submitted for the certificate at any time during the year.

-- An instructor may submit no more than two courses (online or hybrid) in an academic year.
+- An instructor may submit no more than two online courses in an academic year.

 - To earn the certificate, the course must successfully meet the minimum requirement for the Quality Matters Higher Education Rubric in an internal review conducted by the FDIC.

 - by earning a score of at least 85 out of 100 (85%)

 - AND all 23 Essential Standards must be met.